LukeShortCloud/rootpages/src/programming/packaging.rst

       * Sat Dec 24 2020 Foo Bar <foobar@foobar.tld> 1.0-1
       - Initial RPM release

 -  Automatically extract an archive and change into the directory of it.
 This assumes that both the archive name (without the extension) and the directory name will be exactly the same.
+By default, it looks for an archive that starts with the name ``%{name}-%{version}`` unless a name is explicitly defined with ``-n``.

    ::